 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-Students co-facilitate the freshman orientation course, participate in faculty development workshops, serve on the Honors Program governing committee, and function as equal partners in the redesign of the program’s curriculum and requirements.
+Students participate in faculty development workshops, serve on the Honors Program governing committee, and function as equal partners in the redesign of the program’s curriculum and requirements.
 Administrators routinely teach honors courses and seminars.
 An Undergraduate Research Opportunity program pairs honors students with faculty mentors.
-Throughout the program students, faculty members, and administrators operate as collaborators in the learning process.
+Throughout the program, students, faculty members, and administrators operate as collaborators in the learning process.

-The Honors Program at FSU expands the locale and text of traditional study.
+The Honors Program at FSU expands the locales and texts of traditional study.
 Travel/study experiences are offered as honors seminars and have included:

 Honors/International Housing in Cambridge and Frost Halls offers students the opportunity to live in a learning community with special programming to complement their honors courses.
-Honors FSU Connections (Learning Communities) offer integrated courses and co-curricular activities.
+Honors Learning Communities offer integrated courses and co-curricular activities.
 Students and faculty members are active participants in state, regional, and national collegiate honors councils.
 FSU’s Honors Program students are campus leaders active in student government, campus publications, Greek life, and other co-curricular organizations.

 Questions?
 Contact Mrs. Mary Jane O'Rourke, Administrative Assistant, at 301-687-3227 or at email@example.com.